alex-lc/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used for authentication.
+It allows us to ensure that a user has received a valid token before allowing them access to certain areas of our application.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can make sure that any area of the website that needs to be private, is routed to with a PrivateRoute and requires authentication in some form.

 - [ ] Describe how web servers work.

+Web servers work much like our own computers work when we spin up these instances of servers, however web servers are 100% dedicated to serving web content.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+GET, POST, PUT, and DELETE.

 ## Project Set Up